felippe-regazio/1post/README.md

 ## 1POST Philosophy

-1POST is very small and really, i mean really simple.
-It's recommended if you want to write quick, pretty, fast and powerful HTML+CSS only posts, specially technical posts.
-All the posts will be at the same level in a unique list on the Home page, and identified by Title and Date.
+1POST is very small and really - i mean REALLY - simple.
+It's built to quick, pretty, fast and powerful blog writing, specially technical blogs.
+All the posts will be at the same level in a unique list at the Home page with an stupidly fast UI.
+Its mean to be like this.

-1POST has no search bar, no tags, no footer, no header, no markdown, no JS frameworks, no JS at all, no complex categorization features, almost nothing; only the good and old HTML+CSS.
-When i said simple i mean: VERY simple (but powerful) blog.
-It has a fast CLI to manage Posts and Templates and build the blog, it also automatically configures: Style, Themes, Acessibility and SEO.

-1POST is recommended if you want a Content-First fast and quick blog with "as simple as possible" philosophy in mind.
-For example: we have a single post list on the Home beacause even if you have a 1.000 itens list there, the payload is smaller and faster than a entire JS framework and hundreds of JS code lines to create pagination and search which, for a single purpose of Content-First, its just too much.

-If you need more features, complex customizations, deep designed pages and a deeper kind of control and content categorization, 1POST it's not for yout, there is a plenty of other options out there that can suit your needs as a breeze and infinitelly better then 1POST.
-But if just want to quick blog your posts really quick with a cool design and a great performance, 1POST will make you happy.
+If you need more features, complex customizations, rich designed pages, deeper kind of control, content categorization, etc...
+1POST it's not for you.
+There is a plenty of other options out there that can suit your needs as a breeze and infinitelly better then 1POST could do.
+But if just want to quick blog your posts with a cool and minimalist design and a great performance out of the box, 1POST will make you happy, for sure.